-Gamification is currently the buzzword in the eLearning industry.
-It refers to the application of game-design elements with rewards such as points, badges, leader boards and storyline to educational concepts for improved user engagement.
+Gamification refers to the application of game-design elements with rewards such as points, badges, leader boards and storylines to educational concepts for improved user engagement.
 It is certain that gamification has redefined expectations in the eLearning sphere.
-The emerging technology’s impact on education has resulted into this form of learning for more interactivity and engagement.
-In short, it is a new way of learning that is poised to have a great impact on the way we teach and learn.

-How has gamification changed the way students learn?
+How has gamification changed the way people learn?

 New technologies have revolutionized corporate learning.
 The way learning and interaction take place has completely changed.